prompt-engineering/chat-flow/README.md

 Deploying a Next.js Application on Vercel

-1. use [ChatFlow](https://github.com/prompt-engineering/chat-flow) as Template from Github
+1. Use [ChatFlow](https://github.com/prompt-engineering/chat-flow) as a template from Github.
-2. create Vercel account, and connect to GitHub
+2. Create a Vercel account and connect it to your GitHub account.
-3. create [Planetscale](https://app.planetscale.com) account, for Serverless MySQL
+3. Create a [Planetscale](https://app.planetscale.com) account for serverless MySQL.
-   - Create a database in Planetscale
-   - Config database in You Vercel accounts > settings/environment-variables
+4. Set up databases and branches:
+    1. Run `pscale auth login` to log in to your Planetscale account.
+    2. Run `pscale password create <DATABASE_NAME> <BRANCH_NAME> <PASSWORD_NAME>` to create a password.
+    3. Run `npx prisma db push` to push your database to Planetscale.

 # Development